 Sometimes solid curtains aren’t enough.
 Sometimes you want a little more color or pattern in a space and one solid curtain won’t do it.
 What if you can’t find the perfect mix of a solid color and a pattern together in one curtain?
 I think you know where this is going…You make your own curtains by sewing two curtains panels together!
 When I say “sew,” you know I really mean with no sew tape.

 No sew projects are my jam.
 I have a deep dislike for the sewing machine.
-Nothing against sewing, I just prefer to grab some new sew tape and create a simple “hem” without pulling out the sewing machine, threading the bobbin, picking the right thread etc. etc. That being said, I am fully aware that using no sew tape for anything other than a straight hem is out of the question.
-For those projects I will call the professional (AKA my lovely seamstress or my mom).
+Nothing against sewing, I just prefer to grab some new sew tape and create a simple “hem” without pulling out the sewing machine, threading the bobbin, picking the right thread, dealing with a seam ripper etc. etc. That being said, I am fully aware that using no sew tape for anything other than a straight hem is out of the question.
+For those projects I will call the professional (AKA my seamstress or my lovely mom).

 Enough about my other no sew projects, I’ll get right to it.

-I recently moved the curtains we had in our master bedroom to our dining room.
+I recently moved the blackout curtains we had in our master bedroom to our dining room.
 Our master bedroom doesn’t get a lot of light and I wanted a lighter curtain to reflect more sun.
-Since I recently moved our bed to the side wall and added another set of curtains, this meant I needed four panels.
+Since I recently moved our bed to the side wall and added another set of curtains and a new curtain rod, this meant I needed four panels.
 I found the perfect color at our local Tuesday Morning.

 Here they are!
 Looks good right?
 LOL, NOPE!